Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 ![](media/11081.png){ #fig:11081 width=75% }

-In closing, we\'ve found values for `x`, `y`, and `z` of 2, 4, and 12, respectively, that satisfy all three equations.
+In closing, we've found values for `x`, `y`, and `z` of 2, 4, and 12, respectively, that satisfy all three equations.

 ### Addition method { #sec:xtocid157828125 }